rodsenra/mythical-poc/README.md

   Backend as a Service (BaaS) composed by cloud-based RESTful services:
     * unified CMA
-    * uniform access to all enterprise data (CMS,Search, Semantics)
+    * uniform access to all enterprise data (CMS, Search, Semantics)
     * authentication
     * authorization
     * billing